-SECTION 1 Introduction Section 1.1 You are currently enrolled in Premier Care (HMO-POS I-SNP), which is a specialized Medicare Advantage Plan (Special Needs Plan)
+SECTION 1 Introduction Section 1.1 You are currently enrolled in Premier Care (HMO I-SNP), which is a specialized Medicare Advantage Plan (Special Needs Plan)

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Premier Care (HMO-POS I-SNP).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Premier Care (HMO I-SNP).

-Premier Care (HMO-POS I-SNP) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
-Point-of-Service means you can use providers outside the plan's network for an additional cost.
-(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)
+Premier Care (HMO I-SNP) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.

-Premier Care (HMO-POS I-SNP) is a specialized Medicare Advantage Plan (a Medicare Advantage Special Needs Plan), which means its benefits are designed for people with special health care needs.
-Premier Care (HMO-POS I-SNP) is designed for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.
+Premier Care (HMO I-SNP) is a specialized Medicare Advantage Plan (a Medicare Advantage Special Needs Plan), which means its benefits are designed for people with special health care needs.
+Premier Care (HMO I-SNP) is designed for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.